dbmi-bgm/cgap-portal/docs/source/docker-local.rst

     $ brew install docker

-Prior to building the image, navigate to deploy/docker/local and open development.ini
+Prior to building the image, navigate to deploy/docker/local and open docker_development.ini

 * Modify env.name and indexer.namespace - these values must be globally unique (feel free to just replace the name)
 * Consider changing load_prod_data to load_local_data if you need to load more inserts